Ideal-adic completion of quasi-excellent rings (after Gabber): Abstract

 \section{Abstract}

-In this paper, we give a detailed proof to a result of Gabber (unpublished) on the ideal-adic completion of quasi-excellent rings, extending the previous work on Nishimura-Nishimura.
-As a corollary, we establish that an ideal-adic completion of an excellent ring is excellent.
+In this paper, we give a detailed proof to a result of Gabber (unpublished) on the lifting problem of quasi-excellent rings, extending the previous work on Nishimura-Nishimura.
+As a corollary, we establish that an ideal-adic completion of an excellent (resp.\ quasi-excellent) ring is excellent (resp.\ quasi-excellent).